 - Grant must support and be consistent with school community’s values and goals as listed on the South website.

-- Grants cannot be used to fund salaries, stipends or professional development; or to purchase core curriculum materials.
+- Grants cannot be used to fund salaries, stipends or school-based professional development; or to purchase core curriculum materials.

 - Grants cannot be used for core curriculum technology, including computers, consumables and many peripherals.